PAS720/Paul-Ary_Portfolio/README.md

 My experiences have provided me with some accounting knowledge of a medium-sized firms and have enhanced my interest in pursuing a career in finance.
 Therefore, planning on passing the CFA level-1 after my graduation in May 2022.
 I also have high interest for data analytics.
 I have passed courses in Python & SQL.
 Additionally, I have enrolled into online degree with MIT in Statistics and Data Science as I would like to pursue a career in Actuarial Sciences.

-To learn more about me please visit my [LinkedIn Profile](https://www.linkedin.com/in/paulary-sigwald/).
+To learn more about me please visit my [LinkedIn Profile](https://www.linkedin.com/in/paulary-sigwald/) or preview my [CV](

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.